Rolppe/Ohjelmistoprojekti/README.md

   6. When you get prompted Trust and Open project, Click "Trust Project" button.
   7. Create

-  ## Backend is running on railway.app (no need for local deployment)
+  ## Backend is running on Railway.app (no need for local deployment)

-  ## Optionally run backend locally
+  ## Optionally you can deploy the backend locally as follows

   ### Enter project folder
     $ cd Ohjelmistoprojekti